Types of mental health problems

-Anger – an emotion that’s healthy to feel sometimes, but can become a problem when it gets out of control, aggressive or destructive.
-See our page on anger for more information.
+Anger is an emotion that's healthy to feel sometimes, but can become a problem when it gets out of control, aggressive or destructive.
+For more information, see our page on dealing with anger.

-Hallucinations – where you sense things that others can't, like hearing voices or seeing things.
+Hallucinations are when you sense things that others can't, like hearing voices or seeing things.
 They're a common type of psychosis, which is when you perceive reality in a different way.

-Delusions – where you believe something that isn't true and no-one else believes.
+Delusions are when you believe something that isn't true and no-one else believes.
 For example, that you're someone else or that an event is going to take place.
 Delusions are another form of psychosis, and people with psychosis can see it as a good or bad experience.

-Self-harm – when you hurt yourself to deal with difficult thoughts or experiences.
-See our page on coping with self-harm for more information.
+Self-harm is when you hurt yourself to deal with difficult thoughts or experiences.
+For more information and advice, see our page on coping with self-harm.

-Suicidal feelings – feeling like you want to die, or stop living.
+Suicidal feelings are when you feel like you want to die, or stop living.
 Although distressing, this doesn't necessarily mean you are planning to take your own life.
-Visit YoungMinds for information on suicidal feelings.
-Or you can visit our pages on finding support for yourself and how to support a friend.

-Everyone can experience suicidal thoughts and it can be for any reason.
-If you want advice, support, or to talk things through with someone confidentially, Papyrus offers information and a helpline service.
+Any of us can experience suicidal thoughts and it can be for any reason.
+If you want advice, support, or to talk things through with someone confidentially, find information and a helpline from Papyrus.